 Note: Fees are subject to change.
 Some programs have fees for supplies and equipment that aren’t included in the estimate.
 To get an idea of what you’ll pay to study at CapU, try out our Tuition & Fees Estimator.

 Note: Dates are subject to change.

-Your portfolio should include 5 to 10 images.
-These 5 to 10 images could consist of the following: Scans or photographs of artwork (drawings, paintings, sculptures), photography, videos, animations, website designs, graphic designs.
+Your portfolio should include 10–24 images.
+These images could consist of the following:

 Important Dates and Deadlines